SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/02-Problem-03.md

 | Popcorn | 15$ | 25$ | 11$ |
 | Menu | 19$ | 30$ | 14$ |

-Write a program that calculates the price that has to be paid.
-Keep in mind that there are discounts:
+Write a program that calculates what is the total price to be paid by the customer.

+There are also promotional discounts available for two of the movies:

-- If the chosen movie is `Star Wars` and at least four tickets are bought, there is 30\% family discount.
+- If the chosen movie is `Star Wars` and at least four tickets are bought, there is a `30%` family discount.

-- If the chosen movie is `Jumanji` and the tickets bought are exactly two, there is 15\% discount for two.
+- If the chosen movie is `Jumanji` and exactly 2 tickets are bought, there is `15%` discount for two.

 ## Input
 You receive 3 lines from the console:
 - First line - movie - string: `John Wick`, `Star Wars` or `Jumanji`
 - Second line - offer - string: `Drink`, `Popcorn` or `Menu`
-- Third line - count tickets – whole number in the range \[1… 30\]
+- Third line – number of tickets  – whole number in the range \[1… 30\]

 ## Output
 Print one line on the console: `Your bill is {total price}$`